Berlin

 Berlin is home to several universities, such as the Humboldt University of Berlin, Technische Universität Berlin, the Berlin University of the Arts and the Free University of Berlin.
 The Berlin Zoological Garden is the most visited zoo in Europe.
 Babelsberg Studio is the world's first large-scale movie studio complex, and there are many films set in Berlin.
-Berlin is home to three World Heritage Sites: Museum Island, the Palaces and Parks of Potsdam and Berlin, and the Berlin Modernism Housing Estates.
+Berlin is home to three UNESCO World Heritage Sites: Museum Island, the Palaces and Parks of Potsdam and Berlin, and the Berlin Modernism Housing Estates.
 Other landmarks include the Brandenburg Gate, the Reichstag building, Potsdamer Platz, the Memorial to the Murdered Jews of Europe, and the Berlin Wall Memorial.
 Berlin has numerous museums, galleries, and libraries.
+The city includes lakes in the western and southeastern boroughs, the largest of which is Müggelsee.
+About 1/3 of the city's area is composed of forests, parks and gardens, rivers, canals, and lakes.